 Mera Peak Climbing

-‘Adventure over hidden Inkhu valley away from mainstream trail in complete wilderness’
+‘Adventure over hidden Inkhu valley away from a mainstream trail in complete wilderness’

-- An incredible walk with awesome panorama of world highest mountains with Mt.
+- An incredible walk with an awesome panorama of the world highest mountains with Mt.
 Everest

-- Exploring high altitude Sherpa villages enriched with ancient culture of Buddhist religion
+- Exploring high altitude Sherpa villages enriched with the ancient culture of Buddhist religion

 - Walking into lovely alpine woodland and into remorseless fields of ice and glaciers

-- Climb of wonderful and magnificent Mera Peak with alluring panorama of Himalaya
+- The climb of wonderful and magnificent Mera Peak with an alluring panorama of Himalaya

 - Scenic and panoramic flight both ways from Kathmandu and Lukla with amazing views